Headstorm/foundry-ui/packages/hs-react-ui/README.md

 - Package.json is no longer the source of the version published, semantic-release uses git tags to determine the release version - this is only the case in our workflows.
 If we do a manual push we must update package.json before publishing
 - Auto versioning - No more package.json version bumps required :tada:
 (edited)

-## Known Issues
-Using with server-side rendering (SSR) apps, i.e. apps created with NextJS, don't have a window object and will require polyfilling.

 ## [ChangeLog](./CHANGELOG.md)